saria-lh/saria-lh.github.io/index.md

 # Highlighted Repos ⭐

 - [MERLIN](https://github.com/saria-lh/MERLIN) - Checkout MERLIN!
-A library for simulating 5G Wireless Networks with the ability to include and develope state-of-the-art Reinforcement Learning algorithms.
+A library for simulating 5G Wireless Networks with the ability to integrate and develop state-of-the-art Reinforcement Learning algorithms.